GiyoMoon/nixos-turing-rk1/README.md

 sudo /nix/store/<result-store-name>/bin/switch-to-configuration switch
 ```

-If you have made changes to the kernel, restart your system for the changes to take effect.
+If you modified the kernel, restart your system for the changes to take effect.

 ## Todo's
 - [ ] Add the Mali G610 firmware required for the GPU
-- [ ] Support cross-compilation
+- [ ] Support cross-compilation on x86_64-linux
-  - [ ] x86_64-linux
-  - [ ] aarch64-darwin

 ## Screenshots